Adirondack 102 Club:

 “Most people who visit the Adirondacks visit one particular area.
 For eight years I wondered if I might be able to duplicate for the Adirondacks what Dr. Peach did for Vermont.

 “Then, in December 2013 I spoke at an Adirondack Association of Towns and Villages (AATV) and proposed the idea of starting the 102 Club for the Adirondacks.
-The AATV liked the idea and encouraged me to contact the supervisors and mayors for their help.
+The AATV liked the idea and encouraged me to contact the town supervisors and mayors for their help.

 “I asked each town and village for someone to write a short description highlighting the town or village’s location, history and interesting places to visit.
 By June 2014, 108 representatives including, historians, supervisors, assessors, chambers of commerce, and residents replied with descriptions.”